gaurravv5/WeatherFetcher/README.md

+# WeatherFetcher

-# WeatherFetcher \n use cron.txt file to create cron job in crontab
+use cron.txt file to create cron job in crontab